pgeertsema/AXIL_paper/README.md

 This repository contains code for the paper "Instance-based Explanations for Gradient Boosting Machine Predictions with AXIL Weights"

-AXIL.py contains functionality for fitting to a LightGBM model and training data (Explainer.fit()), and constructing AXIL weights for a data set (Explainer.transform())
+axil.py contains functionality for fitting to a LightGBM model and training data (Explainer.fit()), and constructing AXIL weights for a data set (Explainer.transform())

+wdi.py illustrates the application of AXIL weights in the context of predicting smoking prevalence by country (see the paper for details)

 NOTE: This is experimental code for research purposes.
 Functionality may change without warning.